- What is Methadone?

 - Stopping of a physical need for illegal or otherwise abused opioid substances, so a person can function normally day-to-day

-Methadone treatment centers across the country and provides numerous of methadone treatment programs to suit each and every patients’ requirements.
+Methadone treatment centers across the country and provides numerous methadone treatment programs to suit each and every patients’ requirements.
 The program offerings involve:

 - Medically-supervised detoxification